Mattress Nerd consulted Vivian Eisenstadt, MAPT, CPT, MASP to ensure that this article met our editorial standards

 Check out our full Amerisleep Mattress Review to see which one may be best for you!

-Lower back pain, the most common type of back pain reported in the U.S. can be caused by a variety of factors and can range greatly in severity.
-This affects the region of the back that naturally curves in on most backs, also known as the “lumbar region.”
+Lower back pain, the most common type of back pain reported in the U.S., can be caused by a variety of factors and can range greatly in severity.
+This affects the region of the back that naturally curves in, also known as the “lumbar region.”
 This condition is made most manageable by a mattress or pillow that fills in the lower back and allows it to be aligned with the rest of the spine.

 Middle back pain is caused by many of the same triggers for lower and upper back pain, it just manifests itself differently depending largely on a person’s body weight and lifestyle.
 People with this condition often have more feelings of “overall” back pain, and can benefit from using techniques for both lower and upper back pain together.